abtsousa/Copilot-Sidebar/README.md

 by Afonso Brás Sousa

 </div>
-Open Microsoft Copilot while browsing with this nifty simple toolbar extension, just like Microsoft Edge.
+Open Microsoft Copilot while browsing with this nifty simple toolbar extension, just like in Microsoft Edge.

+This extension is Firefox-only for now.
+You can find many alternatives available for Chromium-based browsers (Chrome, Opera, Brave).

 You may also want to check out [ChatGPT Sidebar](https://github.com/abtsousa/ChatGPTSidebar).